storj/docs/Test-network.md

 `storj-sim network destroy && storj-sim network setup && storj-sim network test bash my-test-script.sh`

-### Running Tests With Postgres
+### Using Postgres

-Here are the steps to run storj-sim with postgres instead of the default sqlite:
+Here are the steps to run storj-sim with postgres:

 Step 1: Start a postgres instance.

 One way to do this is to run a postgres container locally.
 For example, the following commands will run a postgres docker container locally:

+The following assumes that docker and psql are already installed.
 ```
-// Setup: install docker and psql

 // pull down official docker image
 $ docker pull postgres

-$ docker run --rm -p 5432:5432 --name postgres -e POSTGRES_PASSWORD=<pw> postgres
+$ docker run --rm -p 5432:5432 --name postgres postgres

 // in a different tab run this command to log into the postgres
 // interactive terminal
 $ psql -h localhost -U postgres

-// there will be a pw prompt

-// once in the psql terminal, create the database
+// once in the psql terminal, create a database for storj-sim to use
 $ create database <dbName>;
 ```